 If you're a badass and you want your firearm to represent how awesome you are, there's only one choice for you - the Hillbilly Dueling Pistol, AKA the sawed-off shotgun.
 It is a standard weapon for anyone in the middle of a Zombie Apocalypse.
 In the hands of a suitable badass, it can take out anyone in a single blast.
 The sound of chambering a round in a pump-action sawed-off is like a Catchphrase showing how awesome you are — for extra badassitude, you hold it by the slide and sort of wave it in the air, allowing the weapon's own weight to do the chambering (this is a great way to ruin your shotgun in real life, FYI).
-And if you have a sawed-off double barrel shotgun with dual triggers, you have the option of either unloading one barrel at a time at an opponent, or "giving 'em both barrels," as it were (also an excellent way to destroy it).
+And if you have a sawed-off double barrel shotgun with dual triggers, you have the option of either unloading one barrel at a time at an opponent, or "giving 'em both barrels," as it were (also an excellent way to destroy both it and your shoulder).

 In popular media, the sawed-off shotgun combines the power of a shotgun with the profile of a large handgun.
 It's also easy to make - all you need is a regular shotgun and a hacksaw, it seems.
 Its popularity easily eclipses all guns aside from the most famous, like the Desert Eagle.